-Connect the foot control to the motor by inserting the 3-prong plug on the end of the motor power cord into the socket connector on the shorter power cord on the foot control.
-Insert the plug on the longer power cord from the foot control into a proper 3-wire power outlet.
+To connect the foot control to the motor, insert the 3-prong plug on the end of the motor power cord into the socket connector on the shorter power cord on the foot control.
+With the motor on/off switch in the "off" position, plug the 3-prong plug on the longer power cord from the foot control into a proper 3-wire power outlet.
+Be sure to follow the proper grounding instructions described on page 3 of this manual.